ietf-wg-cellar/matroska-specification/tags_iana.md

 IANA has created a new registry called the "Matroska Tag Names" registry.

-The following are needed to register a new Tag Name in this registry: a Name, a Type, a Change Controller (IETF or email of registrant), and an optional Reference to a document describing the Element ID.
+To register a new Tag Name in this registry, one needs a Name, a Type, a Change Controller (IETF or email of registrant), and an optional Reference to a document describing the Element ID.